methelen/School_District_Analysis/README.md

  to the 2nd highest performing school in the district.

  - How does replacing the ninth-grade scores affect the following:
-	- Math and reading scores by grade
+	- Math and reading scores by grade:
 	  The math and reading scores by grade show "NaN" under the 9th grade for Thomas High School.

-	- Scores by school spending
+	- Scores by school spending:
 	  The missing values do not drastically change the results.
 THS ninth graders make up roughly 1.2 % of the data set, so the analysis to the tenth or whole percent will show no changes in results.

-	- Scores by school size
+	- Scores by school size:
 	  The missing values do not drastically change the results.
 THS ninth graders make up roughly 1.2 % of the data set, so the analysis to the tenth or whole percent will show no changes in results.

-	- Scores by school type
+	- Scores by school type:
 	  The missing values do not drastically change the results.
 THS ninth graders make up roughly 1.2 % of the data set, so the analysis to the tenth or whole percent will show no changes in results.

-##Summary
+## Summary
 When comparing the analysis with removal of the ninth grade at Thomas High School, the district's math, reading, and overall percent passing scores decreased betweenone to three hundreths of a percentage.
 Thomas High School's percentages for each of those metrics drastically increased with